-For PSU awards the number of shares to be issued upon vesting is based on the total shareholder return of the Company's Class B Common Stock measured against the companies comprising the S&P 500 Index over a designated measurement period, and for certain 2022 and 2021 awards is also based on the achievement of established operating goals.
+For PSU awards with a market condition, the number of shares to be issued upon vesting is based on the total shareholder return of the Company's Class B Common Stock measured against the companies comprising the S&P 500 Index or a defined peer group over a designated measurement period.
+Certain other PSU awards are based on the achievement of established internal operating goals.
 The fair value of PSU awards with a market condition is determined using a Monte Carlo simulation model, and is expensed over the required employee service period.
-Compensation expense for PSUs is not adjusted for the actual number of shares issued based on the outcome of the market condition for completed performance periods.
-The fair value of PSU awards with internal performance conditions is based on the market price of the shares on the date of grant, and is expensed based on the probable outcome of internal performance metrics and subsequently adjusted to reflect the actual shares issued based on the outcome of the performance metrics for completed performance periods.
-Compensation expense is adjusted for non-performance based forfeitures for all PSU awards.
-The fair value of PSU awards granted during the years ended December 31, 2022, 2021 and 2020 was \$43 million, \$3 million and \$34 million, respectively.
+Compensation expense for these PSUs is not adjusted for the actual number of shares issued based on the outcome of the market condition for completed performance periods.
+The fair value of PSU awards with internal performance conditions is based on the market price of the shares on the date of grant, and is expensed based on the probable outcome of internal performance metrics for completed performance periods.
+For all PSU awards, if the required service period is not completed, the award is forfeited, and compensation expense is adjusted.
+The fair value of PSU awards granted during each of the years ended December 31, 2023 and 2022 was \$43 million and for the year ended December 31, 2021 was \$3 million.

-The weighted average grant date fair value of RSUs and PSUs granted was \$31.58, \$35.80 and \$32.35 in 2022, 2021, and 2020, respectively.
-The total market value of RSUs and PSUs that vested during 2022, 2021, and 2020 was \$77 million, \$260 million and \$222 million, respectively.
-Total unrecognized compensation cost related to non-vested RSUs and PSUs at December 31, 2022 was \$244 million, which is expected to be recognized over a weighted average period of 2.46 years.
+The weighted average grant date fair value of RSUs and PSUs granted was \$22.83, \$31.58 and \$35.80 in 2023, 2022, and 2021, respectively.
+The total market value of RSUs and PSUs that vested during 2023, 2022, and 2021 was \$74 million, \$77 million and \$260 million, respectively.
+Total unrecognized compensation cost related to non-vested RSUs and PSUs at December 31, 2023 was \$256 million, which is expected to be recognized over a weighted average period of 2.01 years.